Content Reviewed by:

 Apr 17, 2025

-If you’ve been injured, understanding comparative fault in car accidents is critical to knowing your legal options and securing compensation.
+If you’ve been injured, it is important to understand that Maryland does not have comparative fault in car accident cases.
+That is critical to knowing your legal options and securing compensation.

 At Southern Maryland Law, we’ve been serving the Waldorf community for over 60 years.
-We know Maryland’s fault laws inside and out, and we’re here to help you navigate them.
+We know Maryland’s personal injury laws inside and out, and we’re here to help you navigate them.

 Article Contents